-Ruth started her corporate career in the financial services industry and worked in some of the largest companies in that industry before forming Sando and Associates in 2003.
+Ruth started her corporate career working in some of the largest companies in the financial services industry before forming Sando and Associates in 2003.
 Her years in that industry led to hands-on expertise in applying innovative research methods to high-impact problems.
 Her experience in problem-solving, innovation, work processes, organizational change, program evaluation and strategy development continues to inform her work with clients.

 She also led professional teams carrying out technical assistance projects funded by USAID and World Bank contracts.
 From 1992 to 1997 she worked in Poland, Hungary, Russia, China and Greece on housing finance reform.